cniblock/Cliffhanger/README.md

 ## Credits

 All learnings and techniques were learnt with the Python Essentials and Love Sandwiches project.

 With the exception of importing a .py file containing words which was learned from textbook [Python Programming for beginners - Mark Reed](https://www.amazon.co.uk/Python-Programming-Beginners-Step-Step/dp/B0B7QPFY8K/ref=sr_1_4?crid=1OJGZJVPAXBHA&keywords=python+programming+mark+reed&qid=1705352091&sprefix=python+programming+mark+reed%2Caps%2C63&sr=8-4) Chapter 8.

+### Acknowledgements

+Big thanks for Code Institute tutors and mentor.
+And the slack community for support with this project.